ingelise/risk-atlas-nexus-demos/ran-viz/README.md

 This graph visualisation represents a network of the nodes in the Risk Atlas Nexus graph.
 Each node represents a graph entity, and each edge a particular type of relationship between them.

 Nodes sizes are related to their betweenness centrality.
 More central nodes (ie. bigger nodes) are important crossing points in the network.
-Finally, You can click a node to open the related uri.
+Finally, you can click a node to open the related uri.

-This visualisation implemation was based on a [Sigma.js](https://github.com/jacomyal/sigma.js/tree/main/packages/demo) demo on GitHub.
+This visualisation implementation was based on a [Sigma.js](https://github.com/jacomyal/sigma.js/tree/main/packages/demo) demo on GitHub.

 ## Prerequisites